 Once you’ve mastered chopping onions, it’s time to broaden your knife skills and get to grips with scoring, shearing, fine slicing and more.
 Our knife skills video demonstrates how to sharpen and handle a knife with confidence, while our guide to the anatomy of a knife will help you get the most from your blade.

-Sounds simple but a perfect, runny yolk can be lost in a moment so timing is key.
-The duration of a boil depends on how firm you want the eggs to be, but it’s always best to start with them at room temperature to avoid undercooking them.
+Sounds simple but a perfect, runny yolk can be lost in a moment, so timing is key.
+The duration of a boil depends on how firm you want the eggs to be, but it’s always best to start with them at room temperature to avoid undercooking.
 For a soft-boiled egg, bring a pan of water to the boil, gently lower the egg into it with a spoon and cook for three to five minutes.
 For hard-boiled eggs, start in a pan of cold water and bring up to the boil, then cook for seven-10 minutes – the longer you cook, the firmer the egg will be.
 Plunge the egg into cold water as soon as it's done to stop it from overcooking.
+For more help perfecting your egg timing, read our guide on how to boil an egg.

 5. How to poach an egg